ndau/automation/env/aws/readme.md

 # AWS

-This document will detail the cloud environments we deploy to as well as the installation of chaos and ndau nodes.
+This document will detail the cloud environments we deploy to as well as the installation of ndaunodes.

 The clusters that are set up this way are accessible through the `*.cluster.ndau.tech`.
 That is, `kubectl` will point to that address.
-The chaos node api itself, however, is accessible through the ip address of any of the node machines `kubectl get nodes -o wide`.
+The ndaunode api itself, however, is accessible through the ip address of any of the node machines `kubectl get nodes -o wide`.
 The configured p2p and rpc ports will allow you to connect to either tendermint endpoint.

 # tldr;